-Students with dual enrollment credit may be considered first-time freshmen for admissions purposes as long as they never attended another college for more than dual enrollment credit.
-Students with dual enrollment credit MUST submit college transcript(s).
+Students with dual enrollment credit are considered first-time freshmen for admissions purposes if they never attended another college other than for dual enrollment credit.
+Students with dual enrollment credit MUST submit official college transcript(s).

-Transfer students have attended one or more colleges or universities other than Gadsden State but wish to continue their education at Gadsden State.
+Transfer students are those who have attended one or more colleges or universities other than Gadsden State since graduating from high school but wish to continue their education at Gadsden State.
 Transfer students must:

-- Complete an online application for admission - Provide an official transcript from high school and an official transcript from all colleges and universities previously attended.
-Students who have earned an associate's or bachelor's degree are not required to submit a high school transcript but must submit official transcripts from all colleges attended.
+- Complete an online application for admission - Provide an official transcript from high school and an official transcript from each college and university previously attended.
+Students who have earned an associate's or bachelor's degree are not required to submit a high school transcript but must submit official transcripts from all colleges attended. - Students who have earned an associate's or bachelor's degree are exempt from the high school transcript requirement.

-Transfer students must adhere to the same standards of satisfactory academic progress as a "native" student.
+Transfer students must adhere to the same standards of satisfactory academic progress as those entering as a firsttime freshman.
 Those not meeting standards will be admitted on academic probation and noted as such on the transcript.

-An applicant who has been academically suspended from another college or university may be admitted as a transfer student only after following the appeal process established at the College for "native" students who have been academically suspended.
+An applicant who has been academically suspended from another college or university may be admitted as a transfer student only after following the appeal process established at the College for first-time students who have been academically suspended.
 If the transfer student is admitted upon appeal, the student will enter the institution on academic probation.
 The transcript will read "Admitted upon Appeal - Academic Probation."
 Readmission upon appeal does not guarantee financial aid eligibility.
 Refer to Financial Aid Satisfactory Academic Progress for more information.

-Transient students are students who desire to enroll at Gadsden State, fully intending to return to their previous home colleges or universities to complete their studies.
+Transient students are those enrolled at another college/university who desire temporary enrollment at Gadsden State to take courses but not enroll in a formal course of study leading to a credential.
 For admission as a transient student, applicants must: